vantran9867/ETC5250---Assignment---MachineLearning/README.md

 Tools Used

-The project was completed using R and the following packages: dplyr, ggplot2, caret, and glmnet.
+The project was completed using R and the following packages: dplyr, tidyverse, rsample, glmnet, yardstick, tidymodels, lubridate, stats, ggplotify, gridExtra, .

 Results